kamimrcht/ELECTOR/README.md

 ## Output

-For each corrector, the program outputs two files

-* corrector.log
+If a corrector has been given using the -tool option, the program outputs the following:

 * corrector_msa_profile.txt

-The log of the corrector's run is printed in corrector.log file.
+* msa.fa

+Else, the output files must be

+* msa_profile.txt

+* msa.fa

-The analysis of the correction per read is printed in corrector_msa_profile.txt.
+The analysis of the correction per read is printed in corrector_msa_profile.txt or msa_profile.txt.
 For each read, this file comes in three parts:

 * A header with the identifier of the read, for instance: